 If you live in a multi-story home and don't always hear your Video Doorbell from upstairs, you might also want to consider grabbing the Chime Pro.
-It acts as both an indoor chime and a Wi-Fi extender for Ring products (no, you can't use it as a range extender for your other gadgets).
-For a bit less, you can also pick up the simpler Ring Chime, which still audibly alerts you when someone's at the door but doesn't extend your Wi-Fi range.
+It acts as both an indoor chime and a Wi-Fi extender for Ring products.
+Unfortunately, this cannot be used as a range extender for your other gadgets, just Ring products.

 Another thing: Ring's cameras are all equipped with night vision, but that doesn't mean you can't still improve their visibility.
 Ring's Smart Lighting Spotlight kit lets you put two battery-powered lights anywhere in your yard that can sync with your Video Doorbell to immediately light up the entire field of view when motion is detected.

 This two-pack spotlight kit syncs with Ring products to light up any time movement is detected and record video from your video doorbell automatically.